pqabelian/abelian-community-website/docs/downloads/latest.md

 - Added color indicators for balance changes on the Tx Page.
 - Added status lights in Account Select.
 - Limited accounts to 100 for better multi-account sync stability.
+- This legacy software is officially called "Abelian Wallet Legacy".
+For example, if you are a macOS user, you will find this software called "Abelian Wallet Legacy" rather than "Abelian Wallet" under the Applications folder.
 :::

 ---